holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 ---

 In common bioinformatics/scientific workflows black magic bash hacking skills are often required and used to process data.
-This is because these workflows tend to live in the bash-shell and for many data processing tasks there is no actual little nifty tool.
-Omnipresent on _solution repositories_ like [biostar](https://www.biostars.org/) or [stackoverflow](http://stackoverflow.com/) are crazy combinations of perl, grep, awk, that tend to very cryptic even to experienced data monkeys.
-More high-level solution in python or R can be developed but often lack the portability necessary to enable colleagues to run those solutions without additional setup efforts.
+This is because these workflows tend to live in the bash-shell, and for many data processing tasks there is no actual direct tool.
+To make data flow nevertheless _solution repositories_ like [biostar](https://www.biostars.org/) or [stackoverflow](http://stackoverflow.com/) tend to suggest crazy combinations of `perl`, `grep`, `awk` or `sed` mixed with various amounts of `bash`.
+Such solutions often lack engineering quality, depend on specific platforms and versions, and tend to very cryptic even for well-trained data monkeys.
+More high-level solution in _python_ or _R_ could be used as well, but hardly ever run without additional setup efforts.

 To overcome this problem, I've evolved a small extension tool to named [`kscript`](https://github.com/holgerbrandl/kscript) over the last months.
 It allows to easily embed [Kotlin](https://kotlinlang.org/) scriptlets into the shell, and ships with features like compile-jar-caching and automatic dependency resolution.
 Just see its [github page](https://github.com/holgerbrandl/kscript) for details and examples.